What is legal analytics?

 Applications of legal analytics

-As a legal practitioner, you’re no stranger to legal research.
-Identifying appropriate law, like the right precedent or statute, could give you the edge to support and win your case.
+Most lawyers are no strangers to legal research and analytics.
+Identifying appropriate precedents or statutes could give you the edge in court.
 But conducting smart legal research that’s thorough and accurate can be a time-consuming process.
-Legal analytics tools can help you find relevant cases without having to sort through all of them individually on your own.
-For example, you can use ROSS to highlight statements in your pleadings and briefs to instantly search ROSS for cases discussing similar points of law.
+Legal analytics tools can help you find relevant cases in every practice area without having to sort through all of them individually.

 Tools to use: Logikcull

-With predictive analytics, foreseeing the future is no longer impossible.
-From forecasting how long a case will last to the likelihood of winning, predictive analytics can help attorneys reveal trends, correlations, and irregularities to build a case, devise a legal strategy, and evaluate suspects.
+With predictive legal analytics, foreseeing the future is no longer impossible for attorneys and legal leaders.
+From forecasting how long a case will last to the likelihood of winning, predictive analytics can help attorneys provide trends analysis, correlations, and irregularities to build a case, devise litigation strategies, and evaluate suspects.

-Law firms can also use predictive analytics in their hiring process to help them assess potential candidates and create the best team composition.
-Predictive analytics can help law firms cover all their needs—from deciding if they need external counsel, consultants, partners, or freelancers for projects.
+Departments can also use predictive legal analytics in their hiring process to help them assess potential candidates and create the best team composition.
+Predictive data analytics can help lawyers cover all their needs—from deciding if they need external counsel, consultants, partners, or freelancers for projects.

-Legal marketing analytics can also help you understand your ideal client and where you stand compared to competitors, so you can devise a more effective marketing strategy that best speaks to your ideal client.
+Legal marketing analytics can also help legal leaders to understand their ideal client, and where their practice stands compared to competitors, so they can devise a more effective marketing strategy that resonates with their target audience.

-In addition, legal marketing data can analyze where your clients are coming from, so you will know the best marketing channels and networking platforms to spend your marketing hours and budget on.
-For example, with software like Clio Grow’s legal client relationship management (CRM) platform, you can organize, nurture, and evaluate your potential new clients as well as existing clients for targeted, customized campaigns.
+In addition, legal analytics software can analyze where your prospective clients are coming from, so you will know the best marketing channels and networking platforms to spend your marketing hours and budget on.
+For example, with software like Clio Grow’s legal client relationship management (CRM) platform, you can organize, nurture, and evaluate your potential new clients as well as existing ones for targeted, customized campaigns.

-Armed with insights into your law firm’s performance trends, you can start being proactive instead of reactive.
+Armed with analytics into your law firm’s performance trends, you can adopt a data driven approach to guide your decision making.
 For example, if you’re monitoring billable hours and find that certain months of the year tend to be slower for your firm, as those slow months are approaching, you can dedicate more time to bringing in more business to prepare for the anticipated decrease in cash flow.

 Tools to use: Law Firm Insights Dashboard in Clio Manage

 It depends.
-If you have large volumes of data to analyze and conduct deep search and would like to automate the repetitive task of filtering through so much data, legal analytics can help you save time and costs.
+If you have large volumes of data and would like to automate the analysis, legal analytics can help you save time and costs.
 These cost savings can ultimately get transferred to your clients.
 But if you’re looking to replace or outsource more specific tasks like validating if the data can support your case, we recommend still going through some cases on your own during your research process.

 Conclusion: The future of legal analytics

-Undoubtedly, legal analytics is an exciting and promising field that’s made a monumental impact on the practice and business of law.
-However, as a growing area, it still has some hurdles to overcome—like inaccurate data in large datasets.
-In spite of that, legal analytics is a field that’s changing the way legal professionals inform their decisions, predict litigation outcomes, and improve legal workflows.
+Undoubtedly, legal analytics is an exciting and promising application that’s made a monumental impact on everything from law schools, to legal best practices, and even litigation strategy.
+However, as a growing area, it still has some hurdles to overcome.
+In spite of that, legal analytics is a field that’s changing the way legal leaders and professionals make decisions, predict litigation outcomes, and improve legal workflows.

-With valuable law firm data, you can make proactive and informed decisions based on the data available to you—like preparing for slower months.
-Whether you’re using legal analytics for legal research, business insights, or something else entirely, harnessing the power of legal analytics will give your firm the edge it needs to stand out to clients in a digital world.
+With data analysis and visualization tools, you can make proactive and informed business decisions—like preparing for slower months.
+Whether you’re using legal analytics for legal research, business insights, or something else entirely, harnessing the power of legal analytics will give your firm the competitive advantage it needs to stand out in a digital world.

 Categorized in: Technology